How to Train a Dachshund

 Veterinary Care Schedule for Dachshunds

 Preventive care reduces both emergency costs and disease severity over your pet's lifetime.
 Here is a general framework for your Dachshund.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Life StageVisit FrequencyKey Screenings